MurtazaRaza/prioritymatrix-obsidian/README.md

 ## Usage

 ### Creating a Priority Matrix Note
+1. Right-click on a folder in the file explorer and select **New priority matrix note**

+Alternatively, you can:
 1. Open the command palette (`Ctrl+P` / `Cmd+P`)
 2. Run **Create priority matrix note**
 3. A new note with the matrix template will be created in the current folder

-Alternatively, you can:
-- Right-click on a folder in the file explorer and select **New priority matrix note**
-- Use the command **Open as matrix** to convert an existing markdown file into a matrix view

 ### Working with the Matrix

+- **Customise Settings**: Customize the folder to scan, change your tag to scan, add exempted notes
-- **View Tasks**: Tasks from your vault tagged with `#TODO` will automatically appear in the matrix
+- **View Tasks**: Tasks from your vault tagged with `#TODO` will automatically appear in the matrix on refresh.
+Or simply press the refresh icon
 - **Move Tasks**: Drag tasks between quadrants to reprioritize them
 - **Mark as Done**: Move tasks to the Done bank to mark them as complete
 - **Edit Tasks**: Click on tasks to edit them directly in their source files